Date to be announced; 8:30am – 5:00pm

 Dr. Michael W. Dong, MWD Consulting, Norwalk, CT

-This intermediate 1-day workshop will provide the analytical scientist with a clearer understanding and a solid working knowledge of the concepts, instrumentation, columns, and pharmaceutical applications of modern HPLC and UHPLC (ultra-high-pressure liquid chromatography).
-The focus is on its practice in pharmaceutical analysis of small molecule drug substances and drug products.
+This intermediate 1-day course will provide the analytical scientist with a clearer understanding and a solid working knowledge of the concepts, instrumentation, and columns of HPLC and UHPLC (ultra-high-pressure liquid chromatography).
+The focus is on pharmaceutical analysis of small molecule drugs.

-Modern HPLC/UHPLC for Practicing Scientists Part 2: Pharmaceutical Applications, UHPLC, Method Development and Troubleshooting is the second part of this two-day course.
+HPLC & UHPLC for Practicing Scientists Part 2: Best Practices in Method Development and Operation/Troubleshooting is the second part of this two-day course.
 Part 1 and 2 can be combined as a two-day course; a discount will be offered over separately registering for the two one-day courses. (click here for Part 2 course description)

 WHO SHOULD ATTEND

-Analysts, scientists, researchers, and managers in pharmaceutical and other industries who want to get an updated overview of fundamentals and best practice of modern HPLC/UHPLC in pharmaceutical analysis.
+Analysts, scientists, researchers, and managers in pharmaceutical and other industries who want to get an updated overview of fundamentals of HPLC and UHPLC in pharmaceutical analysis and other applications.
 A basic understanding of chemistry and HPLC with some hands-on experience is assumed.

 a.
 Introduction: The chromatographic process, advantages and limitations, and chromatographic modes (NPC, RPC, IEC, SEC)

 b.
 Concepts: Retention factor (k), separation factor (a), column efficiency (N), resolution (Rs), tailing factor (Tf), the resolution equation, the linear solvent strength theory, and column void volume (VM)

 c.
-Mobile phase factors (organic modifiers, pH, buffers), mass spec compatibility, isocratic and gradient separations, operating parameters (Flow, gradient time (tG), column temperature (T)), peak capacity (Pc), references
+Mobile phase factors (organic modifiers, pH, buffers), mass spec compatibility, isocratic and gradient separations, operating parameters (Flow, gradient time (tG), column temperature (T)), peak capacity (Pc)

 2. HPLC Columns, Trends and Selection Guides

 a.
-Column fundamentals: Glossary and abbreviation, Characteristics and types, packing characteristics (support type, particle size, pore size), bonded phases, end-fittings, plate height (H), the van Deemter equation, and an estimation of column efficiency
+Column fundamentals: Glossary, Characteristics, and types, packing characteristics (support type, particle size, pore size), bonded phases, end-fittings, plate height (H), the van Deemter equation

 b.
 Trends: Trends of shorter and smaller columns and the use of high-purity silica, traditional and novel bonding chemistries, concept of “orthogonality,” listing of common RPC columns, column selection guide

 c.
-Newer column types: Hybrids, charged surface hybrids, HILIC, sub-3 and sub-2mm, and superficially porous particles (SPP), References
+Newer column types: Hybrids, charged surface hybrids, HILIC, sub-3 and sub-2 mm, and superficially porous particles (SPP)

 3. HPLC instrumentation and Operating Principles